agalueu/Healthcare-Anaylisis/README.md

 5 Which procedures are most common in each city?
 6. How do conditions grow or decline year-over-year by age group?

-All these questions are analysed on [Analysis resume](Analysis._resume.md) for queries [Analysis](sql/Analysis.sql)
+All these questions are analysed on [Analysis resume](main/Analysis._resume.md) for queries [Analysis](sql/Analysis.sql)

 ### 📂 Repository Structure
-├── docs/                 # ERD
+docs/                  → ERD
-├── images/               # Shared quieries results and dahsboards **from power BI** ├── sql/                  # SQL scripts for schema & insert data ├── Analysis_resume.md    # All queries analysis used for this repository ├── README.md             # Project documentation
+images/                → screenshots of dashboards (Power BI) and query results (pgAdmin) sql/                   → database schema, load script, and analysis queries Analysis_resume.md     → All queries analysis used for this repository README.md              → project summary and instructions

 ### 🔄 How to Reproduce
 1. Clone this repository.